ombulabs/blog/_posts/2020-09-16-creating-a-snap-chat-mini.markdown

 It was really important to measure and test the performance.
 The most important tool we used for this was Google Chrome's `Performance` profiler in dev tools.
 You can profile the app while doing specific actions and then inspect it frame by frame to make sure of what you need to optimize to have smooth animations and transitions.

-If you need to use third party plugins, make sure to test how it impacts the performance, sometimes is better to implement something specific or use a lightweight alternative.
+If you need to use third party plugins, make sure to test how it impacts the performance, sometimes it's better to implement something specific or use a lightweight alternative.

 > Remember that your Mini will run in a variety of devices from high to low end, you will want to make sure everyone has a good experience.